 Pattaya isn't what it used to be in the 90s or 80s.
 The coconut plantations have been replaced by luxury villas.
-Interpol and the Thai Police hunt down fugitives and the Russians have taken over the hills, so two summers ago I moved north to Sri Racha with my son Fenway and his mom.
-The city was a quiet refuge from the madness of the Last Babylon, which was too quiet some nights and that summer Fenway's mom suggested that I go visit old friends in Pattaya.
+Interpol and the Thai Police hunt down fugitives and the Russians have taken over the hills, so three summers ago I moved north to Sri Racha with my son Fenway and his mom.
+The city was a quiet refuge from the madness of the Last Babylon, which was too quiet some nights, and one Friday night Fenway's mom suggested that I go visit old friends in Pattaya.

 "I came here to be with you not them."

 "I know, but farang have to be with farang sometime.
 Same Thai have to be with Thai."
 Thais understand the concept of fun or sanuk better than westerners.

 "Are you sure?"
 Pattaya was filled with temptation.